danielgindi/node-python-struct/README.md

 ```

+## Usage in the browser

+The `"browser"` entry in `package.json` will automatically redirect to the browser adapter for the package.
+*But* you'll have to `npm i buffer` in your project.

 ## Notes

 When using "native" size & alignment, we do not really have a way to find the native size of alignment of types.
-But it's almost always safe to assume that `node.js` is compiled for the standard architectures, so `native` behaves like `standard`.
+But it's almost always safe to assume that `node_adapter.js` is compiled for the standard architectures, so `native` behaves like `standard`.

-If anyone stumbles accross a different case, I'll be happy to review it on that specific instance, and figure out what to do.
+If anyone stumbles across a different case, I'll be happy to review it on that specific instance, and figure out what to do.

 ## Contributing